nextest-rs/nextest/README.md

 # nextest

 Nextest is a next-generation test runner for Rust.
+For more, check out [the website](https://nexte.st/).

 This repository contains the source code for:

 * [**cargo-nextest**](cargo-nextest): a new, faster Cargo test runner [![Documentation (main)](https://img.shields.io/badge/docs-main-brightgreen)](https://nexte.st/rustdoc/cargo_nextest/)
 * libraries used by cargo-nextest: